Family

 Lie still, eat your fill — no, not another drill!

-Alarm horn sounds shrill, scram test, what a thrill.
+Alarm sounds shrill, scram test, what a thrill.

 Try hard, qual card gets filled, work until